 Ohio Christian University has developed its Master of Arts in Ministry to enhance the ministry skills of pastors and lay leaders in the local church.
 The major will prepare students to serve even more effectively in the church and society, whether they are in paid or lay ministry.
 All courses contribute to the ability to enhance students’ ministry skills.
 All graduates of this major must be grounded in the Bible, theology, and historical thought and context of the church.

 On completion of the major a student should be able to:

-Note: This course is the prerequisite for the remainder of the program.
+Note: This course is the prerequisite for the remainder of the MA in Ministry.
 This course is an introductory course that will assist the learner in developing the basic skills necessary for success in graduate study.
 The orientation course is an overview of biblical studies and theology, while building awareness of calling, personal strengths, and graduate writing skills.